 The composition of the CAAS Board of Directors represents the collaboration between three stakeholders in solving poverty: the low-income community of Somerville, local government, and the Somerville community at large.
 If you are interested in serving on the CAAS Board, please contact us today.

-Kristin Haas is the Housing Policy & Resource Specialist at Project Hope, a Roxbury-based multi-service agency that serves homeless and low-income families.
+Kristin Haas, President, is the Data & Policy Manager at Project Hope, a Roxbury-based multi-service agency that serves homeless and low-income families.
 Kristin holds a Bachelor’s degree in Sociology from Middlebury College and a Master’s degree in Urban Policy & Planning from Tufts University.

-Guillermo Hamlin is the Volunteer and Outreach Coordinator at Malden Access Television.
+Guillermo Hamlin is the Membership & Outreach Coordinator at MATV, Malden's Media Center.
+He's also serves on the board of the Somerville Media Center.
 He was previously the Program Assistant for Chelsea Community Schools under the city’s Health and Human Services Department.
-He graduated from Harvard University with a Bachelors of Liberal Arts in Extension Studies.
-He proudly serves as the head of the Boston Chapter for Harvard Latino Alumni Alliance.
-He lives in East Somerville and is actively involved in community organizing.
+He graduated from Harvard University Extension School with a Bachelor's in Philosophy & Anthropology.
+He lives in East Somerville and is actively involved in community and mixed media organizing.